microsoft/pxt-arcade/docs/skillmap/adventure/adventure3.md

 ## {Intro @showdialog}

-Let's add some gold to your quest.
+Let's add some rewards to your quest.

 The code for your adventure is already in the workspace. <br/>
 We can keep adding to it.